Sasharma0473/US_FINANCIAL_REPORT/README.md

 # US_FINANCIAL_REPORT
 Hi There!!!
-This is a Created a fully automated dashboard on financial Data in which I am taking the data from the multiple fields agents in outlook,
+This is a fully automated dashboard on financial Data in which I am taking the data from the multiple fields agents in outlook,
 Creating a automated way to download the file in the google drive using Power Automate, With the help of Google drive API(GCP) and Python I have transported the Data in PowerBI.